 As mentioned above, the authoring tool works semi-automatically, being able to provide accessibility features or validating resources provided by content authors (usually teachers).
 In the example of Figure 2b, it was selected that the original course (Figure 2a) was intended for people with low vision or blindness.
 Thus, the text contrast can be changed automatically.
 The tool also asks the author if a given resource was created in compliance with accessibility guidelines (subsection 3.3).
 For example, when the author makes available a figure, the tool asks for the audio description of this figure, as can be seen in Figure 2b.
 Each resource that the author makes available with the relevant accessibility characteristics is then marked as correct for that particular disability.
-If the author does not make the resource available with accessibility, the content is made available with an alert that is not accessible for that disability.
+If the author does not make the resource available with accessibility.
 The tool also provides a user guide to teach authors how to create their accessible content according to disability in a simple language.